laszewski/hugo/content/post/shuttle.md

 calendar for holidays and breaks.

-The pickup / drop off locations at both buildings are: Luddy Hall—Pickup/Drop Off from the corner of 11th Street and Cottage Grove MESH—Pickup/Drop Off at either north or east entrance, but please specify which when requesting service.
-North is the main ISE entrance at the far end of the parking lots, east is the CEEM entrance you typically drive past to get to the north entrance.
-We encourage you to use the north entrance, but if you must use the east entrance, please do not ask CEEM staff for directions or assistance.
-ISE staff at the north entrance are happy to help you find whatever room you are looking for.
+The pickup / drop off locations at both buildings are: Luddy Hall—Pickup/Drop Off from the corner of 11th Street and North Forrest Avenue.

 Riders need to be at the pick-up location at the time requested – drivers are on a schedule and cannot wait for riders for extended